trevsm/nextjs-pocketbase-auth/README.md

 ### Environment Variables

-Create a `.env.local` file in the root of your project and add the following environment variables:
+Create a `.env` file in the root of your project and add the following environment variables:

 ```env
 DATABASE_URL = "https://my_pocketbase_url.com"